LitiumAB/Education/Developer Education/Tasks/Litium search/README.md

 Additional information on Search setup can be found on [Litium Docs site](https://docs.litium.com/documentation/architecture/litiumsearch)

-To configure Elasticsearch you need to set connectionstring, prefix and synonym server in _appsettings.json_:
+To configure Elasticsearch you need to set connectionstring, prefix and synonym server.
+Adjust the _Elasticsearch_-section in _\Src\Litium.Accelerator.Mvc\appsettings.json_ to:

 ```JSON
 "Elasticsearch": {